CleverCloud/kawa/README.md

 ## Reference buffer content with Slices

 Note that `HtxBlocks` never copy data.
 They reference parts of the request using `Store::Slices` which only holds a start index and a length.
-The request buffer can viewed as followed, marking the referenced data in braces:
+The `HtxBuffer` can be viewed as followed, marking the referenced data in braces:

 ```txt